 How AGLedger Works

-Three services.
-Notarize signs and chains what happened — one API call, terminal at create, the default path.
+Three services produce that record.
+Notarize signs and chains what was intended and done: one API call, terminal at create, the default path; signed intent lives here.
 The Gate adds an explicit accept-or-reject from a principal when work crosses a delegation boundary.
 Notify pushes each record event out to the systems and people around the work.
-All three sit on the same Server, share the same chain, and compose with the same architectural building blocks: delegation chains, federation, Settlement Signals, predicate schemas, and integrations.
+The Gate and Notify together are the coordination.
+All three sit on the same Server and share the same chain.

 Notarize · Gate · Notify · Delegation · Federation · Settlement Signals · Schemas · Integrations